nikarichardson/CSCI393/dungeon/README.md

 All graphics are credited to <a href="http://www.rpgmakerweb.com/products/programs/rpg-maker-vx">RPG Maker VX</a>, excluding (naturally) the original drawings.

 ## Remaining Implementation/Tweaks
-- [ ] seems to be some error with `spawn` function! fix — (you should not be able to spawn if a monster already exists)
+- [ ] *Danger warning:* Some objects still produce Nonetype error, which is related to the emojis.
+Not all items/monsters have been tested.

 ## Completed Implementation/Tweaks
 - [x] set `force_florid` back on after running build Erebor code
 > Now running the build Erebor code will call superuser privileges (as before) but will also remove superuser privileges at the end of the code.
 Whenever `doLook()` with superuser privileges is called, the typical `visit = 1` code is skipped.
 This ensures that the players running dungeon code after building Erebor will be able to see all the florid descriptions in their initial exploration of the pre-made dungeon.

+- [x] seems to be some error with `spawn` function! fix — (you should not be able to spawn if a monster already exists)
+> Now users can only spawn monsters in rooms without a monster.
+Also, users cannot place items (loot) in a room that already contains loot.

 - [x] implement flee
 - [x] unequipping weapons is now supported